 Osteoporosis, characterized by porous and fragile bones, will affect half of all American women, according to the National Institutes of Health.
 Less well known is that one in four men over age 50 will have an osteoporosis-related fracture in their lifetime.
 Inadequate calcium intake in childhood and/or adulthood is usually a critical contributing factor to osteoporosis.
 Research shows that getting enough calcium helps prevent breast and colorectal cancer, high blood pressure, and obesity.

 Our calcium needs change over our lifetimes as the rate of bone growth changes.
-Babies and children need sufficient calcium to grow normally, yet we need the most calcium during the pre-adolescent and teenage years, when bones grow tremendously in length.
+Babies and children need sufficient calcium to grow normally, yet we need the most calcium during the pre-adolescent and teenage years when bones grow tremendously in length.
 The teenage years represent a once-in-a-lifetime chance to build bones.
-By age 18 we have already built most of the skeleton that will support us the rest of our lives.
+By age 18, we have already made most of the skeleton that will support us the rest of our lives.